pikepdf/pikepdf/docs/topics/interactive_forms.md

 ### Text Fields

-Text fields can either resemble an HTML text input, or an HTML textarea, as well as a password field, file upload, or rich text input.
-Pikepdf supports only the first two options, which can be distinguished from one another using the `is_multiline` property.
+Text fields can either resemble an HTML text input, or an HTML textarea, as well as a password field, file upload, or rich text input. pikepdf supports only the first two options, which can be distinguished from one another using the `is_multiline` property.

 The underlying value of the text field is stored in the `value` property.
 The field